Chen Wan-qi's Old House

 陳萬乞古厝

-Xizhi Old Street mainly spans Zhongzheng Road and Jiadong Road, winding around the vicinity of the train station.
-Since the Qing Dynasty, this area has been the most bustling part of Xizhi.
-Despite the passage of time, entering the old street feels like disconnecting from the chaos of the outside world, allowing the weathered red bricks and traces of moss to tell us stories of the past.
-Next to the Xizhi Interchange stands an old Baroque-style building, a two-story structure built in the 15th year of the Taisho era (1926), boasting a history of over 90 years.
-The builder, Chen Wanki, started by running a traditional Chinese medicine business and was one of the local wealthiest merchants in Xizhi at that time.
-The construction took many years to complete, using materials sourced from mainland China and designed and built by a master craftsman from Quanzhou.
-It represents a typical Baroque architectural style mixed with postmodernism, characterized by a gable wall known as the "gable," a common feature of postmodern architecture.
-Currently, it is one of the few preserved ancient buildings on Xizhi Old Street.
-The richly historic old house alongside the nearby skyscrapers showcases a striking contrast of different eras.
+Xizhi Old Street, primarily along Zhongzheng Road and Qiedong Road, winds around the area surrounding the train station.
+Since the Qing Dynasty, this has been the most bustling area in Xizhi.
+Despite the passage of time, stepping into the old street feels like breaking away from the chaos of the outside world, as the weathered red bricks and traces of moss tell us stories from the past.
+Located next to the Xizhi Interchange, there is an old Baroque-style building.
+This two-story old house, built in the 15th year of Taisho (1926), has a history of over 90 years.
+The builder, Chen Wanqi, started his business with traditional Chinese medicine and was one of the local tycoons in Xizhi at that time.
+The construction took many years and the materials were sourced from mainland China, designed and built by a master from Quanzhou.
+It is a typical Baroque architecture mixed with postmodernism, featuring a gable wall at the top, known as the "gable," which is a common feature in postmodern architecture.
+Currently, it is one of the few well-preserved old houses on Xizhi Old Street.
+The old house, rich in historical flavor, contrasts with the nearby tall buildings, showcasing a blend of eras.

 Recommended Hotel Bookings